Lydia: Origins

 Lydia's early history remains shrouded in obscurity.
-During the Late Bronze Age (1600 BCE-1200 BCE), the territory that later became Lydia overlapped with two kingdoms called Mira and Šeḫa, themselves part of a broader political entity called Arzawa.
-Like the other Arzawa Lands, these kingdoms had tumultuous relations with the Hittite Empire, acting both as allies, enemies, and vassals at various points in time.
+During the Late Bronze Age (1600 BC – 1200 BC), the territory that later became Lydia was part of a broader polity called Arzawa; in particular, Lydia would subsume sub-kingdoms of Arzawa named Mira and Šeḫa, as well as the city-state of Apasa (the precursor of the Greek Eφεσος Ephesus).
+Like the other Arzawa sub-states, they had tumultuous relations with the Hittite Empire, acting both as allies, enemies, and vassals at various points in time.

-By roughly 800 BCE, the Lydian people appear to have established their presence and achieved some degree of political cohesion.
+At approximately around 800 BC, the Lydian people appear to have established their presence and achieved some degree of political cohesion.
 However, precise dates and events are impossible to determine due to the absence of contemporary written records.
 The only firm evidence for this early period comes from the archaeological excavations at Sardis.
-Although certain literary accounts purport the existence of two early Lydian dynasties, namely the house of Atys - after whose son Lydus the Lydians were supposedly named - and the Heraclids, who allegedly ruled for twenty-two generations before 685 BCE, these sources are steeped in mythology and lack historical credibility.
+Although certain literary accounts purport the existence of two early Lydian dynasties, namely the house of Atys – after whose son Lydus the Lydians were supposedly named – and the Heraclids, who allegedly ruled for twenty-two generations before 685 BC, these sources are steeped in mythology and lack historical credibility.

 Kingdom of Lydia

-Lydia was an independent kingdom from an unknown time until 546 BCE.
+Lydia was an independent kingdom from an unknown time until 546 BC.

 Candaules

 According to Herodotus, one of Lydus's descendants was Iardanus, with whom Heracles was in service at one time.
 Heracles had an affair with one of Iardanus' slave-girls and their son Alcaeus was the first of the Heraclid Dynasty said to have ruled Lydia for 22 generations starting with Agron.
-In the 8th century BCE, Meles became the 21st and penultimate Heraclid king and the last was his son Candaules (died c.
-687 BCE).
+In the 8th century BC, Meles became the 21st and penultimate Heraclid king and the last was his son Candaules (died c.
+687 BC).